 Please bring your lunches, and any other necessary items you will need during your trip.
 Please make sure that your students dress appropriately for the weather, including rain or snow gear if necessary.
 You don’t need to bring notebooks, unless you are doing a special in-class project that would require them.

 Be sure to check the weather report the day before visiting Cooperstown, and dress accordingly!
 We recommend raincoats, waterproof shoes, and umbrellas for the fall.
 Mittens/gloves, warm coats, hats, and boots are a must for the winter months.

 Your bus will need to park in the Yellow Trolley Lot, down the street from the museum.
 You will not have access to your bus during the day.

 Do you offer any travel or admission assistance?

 Grants are available on a limited basis during the year.
-If you require monetary assistance with travel or admission, please submit a school scholarship application to the Education Department for review.
-Scholarship applications are available here.
+If you require monetary assistance with travel or admission, please email email@example.com for more information.

 Where are your museums located?
 How far apart are they?